Labour says party members’ data has been breached in ‘cyber incident’

 Labour says party members’ data breached in ‘cyber incident’

-Personal details among ‘significant quantity’ of data affected
+Personal details were among a ‘significant quantity’ of data affected

 Labour has revealed that personal information given by party members and supporters is among data breached in a “cyber incident” at a firm which helps run its IT systems.